silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 Being alone is fine.
 I am good at it, and I intend to keep doing it.
 What is not fine is that the choosing gradually stopped being a choice - that the calendar emptied for reasons that were mostly other people's, and then the emptiness got explained back to me as my personality.

 Nor is the problem solved by putting me in a room with people.
-The state this essay has mostly been about is not the empty room.
+The state described here is not the empty room.
 It is the full one: standing in it, following exactly what everybody is doing and why, and having no way in.

 And what is least fine is the last turn, the one nobody sees.
 That when somebody finally does turn up, having gone too long without makes you hold on too tight, too fast, at the wrong point on a schedule you were never shown - and that this is the most reliable way there is to make them leave.